COVID-19 update, Access to Archives and Special Collections 18th November 2020

 Please note: Archives and Special Collections arrangements are being conducted in line with Government and University Covid-19 guidance and could be subject to change at short notice.

-The Archives and Special Collections reading room will re-open on an appointment-only basis from the 29th September 2020.
+The Archives and Special Collections reading room is open on an appointment-only basis.

 Appointment hours will be 10.30-15.30.